SebastianWu/Vertibi-Decoder/README.md

   •	allow_to_use_pickled_data = 1 # allow to use pickled data or not
   •	using_additional_training_file = 0 # add other training file or not
   •	addition_training_file_name = "WSJ_24.pos" # additional training file name

+## How to compile and run the code

+python3 MyVertibiDecoder.py